Symptoms

 deny, minimize, or rationalize their

-toxic compul-sions until hitting true
+toxic compulsions until hitting true

 and committing to personal addiction recovery.

-Addiction "sobriety" is a requisite for wound-reduction.
-Some addicts
+Stable addiction "sobriety" is a requisite for

-psychological wounds, and a low-nurturance environment.
+psychological wounds + a low-nurturance environment.

 All addictions are a